javierguerrero/PracticalConversations/README.md

 ## Context

-**Practical English Conversations (PEC)** is a tool for practicing English through short conversations.
-The app generates dialogues automatically using Artificial Intelligence (AI) based on different conversation topics.
+**PEC** website is a tool for practicing English through short conversations.
+The application generates dialogues automatically using Artificial Intelligence (AI) based on different conversation topics.
 It can also convert text to spoken audio using natural AI voices to enhance the learning experience.

 ![](https://drive.google.com/uc?id=1okfJsxle5fxlpleZg81x_dR984MvEVrN)

 ### Users

-1. Anonymous user
+1. **Anonymous user:** Anybody with a web browser can view conversations on the site.

 ### External Systems

-1. OpenAI API
+1. **OpenAI API:** The OpenAI API can be applied to virtually any task that involves understanding or generating natural language, code, or images.
-2. Google Text-to-Speech
+2. **Google Text-to-Speech:** Text-to-Speech allows developers to create natural-sounding, synthetic human speech as playable audio.

 ## Functional Overview